Senior Thesis Project

 Fellows have the opportunity to do sustained research work on topics that they choose with the help of faculty advisers and the director of the center.
 For a list of Gaines Senior Theses from 1986 to the present, please see the document below.

 General Calendar and Process

 Senior year (spring): Fellows continue drafting and workshopping portions of their theses in small groups.
-Full first drafts are due mid-semester, and final drafts and oral defenses are scheduled for late March.
+Full first drafts are due mid-semester, and final drafts and oral defenses are scheduled for April.
 A paper copy and an electronic copy of the thesis must be submitted to the Gaines Center by the end of the spring semester.